cwseitz/UNET/README.md

 config = ConfigParser(config)
 ```

-For every new project you need a configuration file like this one.
+Like everything else, your configuration is an object.
+For every new project you should make a configuration file like this one.
 Next we prepare the device we are going to the model on:

 ```
 n_gpu = 0